-Work began In 1967, work began and the the first phase of the new city was completed in 1970.
-There was a reluctance initially amongst foreign governments to relocate their embassies to Belmopan as there was some doubt as to whether this inland area would really become the functioning capital of Belize.
+Work began In 1967.
+The first phase of the new city was completed in 1970.
+There was a reluctance initially among foreign governments to relocate their embassies to Belmopan as there was some doubt as to whether this inland area would really become the functioning capital of Belize.
 In February 2005, the U.S.A. government broke ground and started building a new United States Embassy in Belmopan, 43 years after Belmopan was chosen as the new capital city.
 The U.S. Embassy was inaugurated in December 2006.
 This is the largest and most modern U.S. embassy in Central America.

 Today Belmopan is one of the safest cities in Belize.
 It has evolved into a thriving city with four banks, embassies and consulates, several supermarkets, good night life, well-laid out streets and avenues and paved roads.
 Belmopan is a one hour drive from Belize city, heading west on a well paved highway.
 San Ignacio and Santa Elena are forty minutes further west.
 The population of Belmopan is rapidly expanding as Belizeans and immigrants have flocked to the area and built several suburbs such as Salvapan, San Martin and Las Flores.
 Maya Mopan is an interesting new suburb formed in 2004 by a spontaneous migration of Mopan Maya and Ketchi Maya immigrants from the south and west of Belize.